Cellular Automata and Bootstrap Percolation: Introduction

 \section{Introduction}

+This paper is motivated by two a priori distinct research domains: bootstrap percolation on one hand, where a complete and explicit classification of possible behaviors is sought \cite{BaBoPrSm16,DeLaDa16,BoSmUz15}, and theory of general cellular automata initialized on random configurations on the other hand, where undecidability is the norm and possible behaviors are sometimes only constrained by computability considerations \cite{HELLOUIN_DE_MENIBUS_2016,Boyer_2015}.
+We address two problems at the interface of these two domains: \begin{itemize} \item what are the key ingredients that make it possible to decide the global qualitative behavior of a model from its local definition in the bootstrap percolation settings, while this is highly unsolvable in general for cellular automata? \item what kind of new behaviors can appear when relaxing the standard settings of bootstrap percolation? \end{itemize}

 Bootstrap percolation is a class of deterministic growth models in random environments.
-The basic premise is that we have a discrete universe of \emph{sites}, typically arranged on a regular lattice such as $\Z^d$, a random subset of which are initially \emph{infected}.
+The basic premise is that we have a discrete universe of \emph{sites}, typically arranged on a regular lattice such as $\Z^d$, a random subset of which are initially \emph{infected}, typically drawn from a Bernoulli distribution with some density $0 < p < 1$.
 A deterministic rule, typically uniform in space and time, allows the infection to spread into healthy sites that have enough infected neighbors.
-The main quantities of interest are then the probability of every site being eventually infected (called \emph{percolation}), and the distribution of the time of infection, as a function of the initial distribution of infected sites.
+The main quantities of interest are then the probability of every site being eventually infected (called \emph{percolation}), and the distribution of the time of infection of a given site, as a function of the density $p$.
 Bootstrap percolation was introduced by Chalupa, Leath and Reich in~\cite{ChLeRe79} as a model of impurities in magnetic materials.
-See~\cite{DeLaDa16} for an overview of subsequent literature.
+See~\cite{DeLaDa16,morris_2017,Morris2017} for an overview of subsequent literature.

 Bootstrap percolation processes can be formalized as cellular automata (CA for short) on the binary state set $\{0,1\}$ that are \emph{monotone} ($x \leq y$ implies $f(x) \leq f(y)$) and \emph{freezing} ($x \leq f(x)$ always holds) with respect to the cellwise partial order.
 The automaton is initialized on a random configuration $x \in \{0,1\}^{\Z^d}$, and the freezing property guarantees that the iterates $f^n(x)$ converge to a limit configuration.
 Percolation corresponds to this limit being the all-1 configuration.
 We say that $f$ trivializes the initial probability measure, if percolation happens almost surely.
+Percolation properties of the entire class of binary monotone freezing cellular automata were explicitly studied in~\cite{BoSmUz15,BaBoPrSm16}.
+In particular, the articles contain a characterization of the classes of rules that percolate almost surely for all $p$ or any $p$, and show that they are algorithmically decidable.